-Especially for kids who are still mastering understanding of time and calendars, summer offers great challenges.
+Especially for kids who are still mastering an understanding of time and calendars, summer offers great challenges.
 The structure of a school week has let them know what they would be doing and where they would be most of the time.
 If you’ve got summer camps, vacations, house guests, and special summer activities, putting those on a calendar really helps.
 That way the kids (and you) have a way of keeping track of when and where you are.
 WinCalendar has a great free calendar template you can customize with your schedule.

 Set Summer Intentions

 This is a family activity that gives everyone a voice in what they want to do this summer.
 You can brainstorm these lists and check out these resources together, then make your Summer Fun Board.

 - People to See: Consider who you want to see this summer: family, school friends, other friends or connections.

-- Things to do: So, this is not a regular to do list like painting the back door or fixing the fence.
-This is where you get to think about what’s fun for you as a family.
+- Things to Do: This is where you get to think about what’s fun for you as a family.
 What is play for one of you can be miserable for another.
 Figuring out the places where play overlaps so that everyone’s having fun is key.
 I write more about how to Make a Play List here.
 I highly recommend 101 Things You Gotta Do Before You’re 12 by Joanne Sullivan and I’ve set up a Pinterest board of Summer Activities that can help you brainstorm too.

-- Places to go: This can include day trips and out of town stays, but check out places in your hometown too.
+- Places to Go: This can include day trips and out of town stays, but check out places in your hometown too.
 The book 101 Places You Gotta See Before You’re 12 is a great resource for this, no matter where you live.
 It includes things like go to a junk museum, a really big thing, an unusual animal farm, and a ghost town.
-Using the book may help you discover things you didn’t even know were nearby
+Using the book may help you discover things you didn’t even know were nearby.

 Summer Fun in Austin Resources